makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP23.md

 ## Sentence Summary

-This MIP adds Tomek Mierzwa (@tmierzwa) as the facilitator for the Data Insights Core Unit.
+This subproposal adds Tomek Mierzwa (@tmierzwa) as the facilitator for the Data Insights Core Unit.

 ## Specification